-- Available Since: date when a rule was first added on SonarQube.
+- Available since: the date when a rule was first added on SonarQube.
 This is useful to list all the new rules since the last upgrade of a plugin for instance.

-- Template: display rule templates that allow to create custom rules (see later on this page).
+- Template: display rule templates that allow you to create custom rules (see Custom rules below on this page).

-If a Quality Profile is selected, it is also possible to check for its active severity and whether it is inherited or not.
-See the Quality Profile documentation for more.
+If a Quality profile is selected, it is also possible to check for its active severity and whether it is inherited or not.
+See the Quality profiles documentation for more.

-To see the details of a rule, either click on it, or use the right arrow key.
-Along with basic rule data, you'll also be able to see which, if any, profiles it's active in and how many open issues have been raised with it.
+To see the details of a rule, either click the rule with your mouse or use the right arrow key.
+Along with basic rule data, you'll also be able to see which, if any, profiles the rule is active in and how many open issues have been raised with it.

-- It is possible to add existing tags on a rule, or to create new ones (just enter a new name while typing in the text field).
+- It is possible to add existing tags on a rule, or to create new rules; simply enter a new name while typing in the text field.

-- Note that some rules have built-in tags that you cannot remove - they are provided by the plugins which contribute the rules.
+- Note that some rules have built-in tags that you cannot remove.
+For example, the rules are provided by the plugins which contribute to the rules.

-- You can extend rule descriptions to let users know how your organization is using a particular rule or to give more insight on a rule.
+- You can extend rule descriptions to let users know how your organization is using a particular rule or to give more insight into a rule.

 - Note that the extension will be available to non-admin users as a normal part of the rule details.

-Rule Templates are provided by plugins as a basis for users to define their own custom rules in SonarQube.
-To find templates, select the Show Templates Only facet from the the "Template" dropdown:
+Rule templates are provided by plugins as a basis for users to define their own custom rules in SonarQube.
+To find templates, select the Show Templates Only option from the Template dropdown menu:

 - Key (auto-suggested)